-We have an amazing School and Community Experiences office that coordinates all aspects of field placement for student teachers.
+We have an amazing School and Community Experiences staff that coordinates all aspects of field placement for student teachers.
 Annually they coordinate hundreds of community and school placements and work hard to make sure the experience is beneficial and rewarding for all involved.
 Rest assured that your student teaching experience will be of extremely high quality, preparing you for the rigors of teaching at your chosen level.

 We will place you, according to your preference, in one of three areas in the state in which we have built strong partnerships for student teaching.
 These include Chicago Public Schools, various school districts in suburban Chicago, and schools in Champaign-Urbana and the surrounding communities.